Montana–Montana State football rivalry: History

 The series has three distinct periods.
 From 1897 to 1916, Montana State did not belong to a conference, while Montana was in the Northwest Intercollegiate Athletic Association.
 In addition to Montana, the Northwest Conference included Washington, Washington State, Oregon, Oregon State, Idaho, and Whitman College.
 At times, the two teams would play twice per year.
 Early seasons had seven games or less, and one season the teams played just one game.
 Four of the five ties in the series came during this era.
 Montana won twelve games to Montana State's seven.

 Montana State joined the Rocky Mountain Athletic Conference (RMAC) in 1917, and Montana joined the Pacific Coast Conference (today's Pac-12 Conference) in 1924.
 The RMAC included several teams that later became Mountain West Conference members.
 When MSU joined the RMAC, it included Colorado, Colorado State, Utah, Utah State, and Brigham Young.
-When UM joined the PCC, it included Stanford, California, UCLA, USC, Oregon, Oregon State, Washington, Washington State, and Idaho.
+When Montana joined the PCC, it included Stanford, California, USC, Oregon, Oregon State, Washington, Washington State, and Idaho.
 The Bobcats were a member of the RMAC, which moved into the NAIA, in 1938 and remained a member through 1956.
 The Grizzlies were a member of the PCC through the 1949 season before joining the Skyline (a.k.a., Mountain States) Conference, which included Colorado, Utah State, Denver, Utah, Colorado State, Brigham Young, New Mexico and Wyoming from 1951 to 1961.
 MSU was independent from 1957 to 1962 and UM was independent in 1950 and 1962.
 During this period UM enjoyed a edge in Cat-Griz games, while MSU shared the NAIA national title in 1956.